Salesforce Apex Tutorial for Beginners

 }

-It is not mandatory to have some code in the get and set block.
-These block can be left empty to define an automatic property.
+It is not mandatory to have code in the get and set blocks.
+These blocks can be left empty to define an automatic property.
 For example:

 public double MyReadWriteProp{ get; set; }

-Get and set accessor can also be defined with their access modifier.
-If an accessor is defined with a modifier, then it overrides the access modifier for the property.
+Get and set accessors can also be defined with their own access modifiers.
+If an accessor is defined with a modifier, it overrides the access modifier of the property.
 For example:

-public String name{private get; set;}// name is private for read and public to write.
+public String name{private get; set;}// name is private for read and public for write.

 Apex Trigger

-Before triggers: These triggers are used to validate and update the field’s value before the record save to the database.
+Before triggers: These triggers are used to validate and update a field’s value before the record is saved to the database.

-After triggers: These triggers are used to access the fields(record ID, LastModifiedDate field) set by the system after a record committed to the database.
-These fields value can be used to modify other records.
-Records that fires after triggers are read-only.
+After triggers: These triggers are used to access field values (such as the record ID and the LastModifiedDate field) that are set by the system after a record is committed to the database.
+These field values can be used to modify other records.
+Records that fire after triggers are read-only.

-It is a best practice to write bulky triggers.
-A bulky trigger can process a single record as well as multiple records at a time.
+It is a best practice to write bulkified triggers.
+A bulkified trigger can process a single record as well as multiple records at a time.

 trigger TriggerName on ObjectName (trigger_events) {